 Scenario-6: Fire Alarm Flashing Red After Changing Battery

-Also, check if you’ve pushed the battery all the way to its compartment or not.
+Also, check if you’ve pushed the battery to its compartment or not.
 Removing and reinstalling the battery might solve the issue.

 If it still blinks after reinserting, then it could be an internal malfunction.
 In the case of hard-wired fire alarms, the issue can be in the electrical system as well.